takahm6/RepData_PeerAssessment1/PA1_template.md

 median.steps2 <- median(steps.per.day2$x)
 ```

-The mean is 'r mean.steps2' and the median is 'r median.steps2'.
+The mean is 1.0731 &times; 10<sup>4</sup> and the median is 1.06 &times; 10<sup>4</sup>.
 The general pattern remain the same.
 The mean and the median value are similar, the median being slightly lower than the mean.
 The new histogram shows more prominant peak around the interval of 10000, but the trend is still there.
 The generated values did not change the nature of the dataset.

 ## Are there differences in activity patterns between weekdays and weekends?